Rudd-O/qubes-shared-folders/README.md

 #### If you are running Qubes OS 4.2

-To build the packages for your dom0, first install Fedora Toolbox (`toolbox`) in the template of the qube where you were building the prior package.
+To build the packages for your dom0, first install Fedora Toolbox (`toolbox`) in the disposable qube you were were building the prior package in.  `dnf install -y toolbox` does the trick.

-Once you have `toolbox` available in the qube where you were building, you can change into the directory `qubes-shared-folders` again, then instantiate a toolbox with the right Fedora version.
+Once you have `toolbox` available, change into the `qubes-shared-folders` folder again, then instantiate a toolbox with the right Fedora version.
 This terminal transcript will be useful:

 ```
-[user@projects qubes-shared-folders]$ toolbox create -r 37  # creates the container
+[user@disp9999 qubes-shared-folders]$ toolbox create -r 37  # creates the container
 Creating container fedora-toolbox-37: | Created container: fedora-toolbox-37
 Enter with: toolbox enter --release 37
-[user@projects qubes-shared-folders]$ toolbox enter --release 37 # enters the container
+[user@disp9999 qubes-shared-folders]$ toolbox enter --release 37 # enters the container
 # now we are going to install needed build dependencies inside the container
 ⬢[user@toolbox qubes-shared-folders]$ sudo dnf install -y make rpm-build desktop-file-utils python3-mock python3-mypy
 [...
 DNF output omitted for brevity ...]